smcalilly/notes-and-resources/devops/heroku.md

 ## questions
 - ~~what is a "stack" ?~~ (A Heroku stack is a build and deployment environment, maintained by Heroku to simplify devops.
 Heroku applications target a specific stack, and buildpacks are responsible for transforming an app's source code into an executable package that is compatible with that stack. [see their docs](https://www.google.com/search?client=firefox-b-1-d&q=heroku+stack))
+- is there a way to automatically set env variables for a review app (maybe via the CLI?) so i don't have to go to the UI dashboard every time?